opencv-ai/roboflow/README.md

 - Do you want to use our [Inference API](http://infer.roboflow.com/)?
 - Deploy to your [iPhone? _Note: this is a video link_.](https://www.youtube.com/watch?v=kBn7Cd8Z8yE&feature=emb_title)
 - Deploy to an [OAK-D](https://blog.roboflow.com/luxonis-oak-d-custom-model/) or a [Jetson NX](https://blog.roboflow.com/deploy-yolov5-to-jetson-nx/)?
 - Something else?
-Check out the [Roboflow blog](https://blog.roboflow.com/) to see a variety of deployment-related , or reach out!
+Check out the [Roboflow blog](https://blog.roboflow.com/) to see a variety of deployment-related posts... or reach out!

 ## That's it!
 Roboflow is designed with you, the user, in mind.